kahi-framework/kahi-ui.nbn.dev/content/docs/layouts/spacer.md

 # Spacer

-`Spacer` is a layout primitive that takes up all available vertical space between its two immediate siblings.
+`Spacer` is a layout primitive that takes up all available space between its two immediate siblings.

 ```svelte repl Spacer Preview
 <script>